-Where: California Energy Commission, Second Floor Fishbowl,1516 Ninth Street, Sacramento, California
+Where: California Energy Commission, Hearing Room B, 1516 Ninth Street, Sacramento, California

 Arrangements have been made for people unable to attend the workshop to participate by telephone and/or by computer.
 For details, click the link and scroll to page 5:

-Why: The workshop is being held to allow staff, the applicant, intervenors, interested agencies, and the public to discuss several technical areas related to the proposed project including air quality, greenhouse gas, carbon capture and storage, land use, biology, cultural resources, noise, socioeconomics, traffic and transportation, health and safety, hazardous materials, and visual resources.
-Other necessary topics may also be discussed.
+Why: The workshop is being held to allow staff, the applicant, intervenors, interested agencies, and the public to discuss water supply issues related to the proposed project.

-What: The HECA project, proposed by SCS Energy, LLC, is an integrated gasification combined cycle power plant that plans to manufacture hydrogen to generate 300 megawatts of electricity and to produce low-carbon nitrogen-based products such as fertilizer.
-SCS Energy, LLC, which acquired the project in 2011, filed an amended application for certification with the Commission in May 2012 after redesigning key aspects of the project.
+What: The HECA project, proposed by SCS Energy, LLC, is an integrated gasification combined cycle power plant that also plans to manufacture hydrogen to generate 300 megawatts of electricity and to produce low-carbon urea and nitrogen-based products, such as fertilizer, for agricultural use.
+SCS Energy, LLC filed an amended application for certification with the Commission in May 2012 after redesigning key aspects of the project.

 The project would be located on a 453-acre site currently used for agricultural purposes.
 The site is located about seven miles west of Bakersfield near the town of Tupman in western Kern County.

 The project would use a gasification technology to convert coal and petroleum coke to produce hydrogen.
-The hydrogen-rich syngas fuel would be used to generate electricity and produce other products.
-The amended project includes a manufacturing facility that would produce urea in liquid and pellet form and other products for agricultural use.
+The hydrogen-rich syngas fuel would be used to generate electricity.

 The proposed plant would capture about 90 percent of the carbon dioxide produced from the gasification process and transport it for use at the adjacent Elk Hills Oil Field for enhanced oil recovery that would result in sequestration.
 Occidental of Elk Hills, Inc. owns and operates the field.